ATLANTA'S #1 ENTREPRENEURSHIP CAMP

 Do students return for multiple years of B.camp?

 Yes, B.camp students regularly return to our summer camps several years in a row.
 Typically a third to half of each group consists of veteran students.
 Returning students are given a more advanced title [Entrepreneur -> Executive -> Director -> CEO] and are continuously challenged as they seek to launch bigger and better businesses each time.
-We add all new material and challenges each summer to keep things fresh.
+Although we intentionally reinforce entrepreneurship foundations each year, we add all new lessons, activities, and games to keep things fresh.

 Do students return for multiple sessions of B.camp in the same summer?

 We do often see students return for two sessions with a different overall theme (e.g., one B.camp and one B.camp Social Entrepreneurship).
 Occasionally we do host an enthusiastic student for two B.camps during the same summer.
 Students are welcome to join for more than one session, but please note that the lesson content will be same week to week.
-The entrepreneur will, however, have an opportunity to launch a new business in a new venue with a new team.
+The entrepreneur will, however, have an opportunity to launch a new business in a new venue with a new team, which provides some true variety!

 Will my child feel too old/young in this group?
 We group students by age in teams of 3-4 entrepreneurs almost immediately upon arriving at B.camp.
 Entrepreneurs work closely in these teams throughout the week, with constant coaching from their Team Leader.
 We ensure that business teams select products that will provide an appropriate challenge for their age and ability level.
 We provide additional challenges to our older and/or more experienced students as they prepare their businesses.